Smattr/clink/README.rst

   implement any abstraction for this because Vim is my unabashed weapon of choice.
 If you want support for another editor, please ask me and I’ll probably do it.
-* Cscope’s “find assignments to this symbol” is not implemented.
-Honestly, I have never used this query.
-Have you?
-It actually sounds really useful, but I have never once thought of this until enumerating Cscope’s options while implementing Clink.
 * Some open questions about Cscope that I haven’t yet explored:

   * Why do Cscope’s line-oriented and curses interface results differ?
 The